 To qualify for a retail dealer license you must meet all of the following requirements:

-- A permanent business location—not a residence—with office space, a 12x20-foot indoor vehicle display area.
+- A permanent business location—not a residence—with office space, and 12x20-foot display area.
 Note: If you are selling only motorcycles, display area need only be large enough to display or repair three motorcycles.

 - Zoning and local permit approval for the location.